-If you installed and manage HDP-2.1 with Ambari, you must use the Ambari Upgrade Guide to perform the the HDP-2.1 to HDP-2.3.2 upgrade.
+If you installed and manage HDP-2.1 with Ambari, you must use the Ambari Upgrade Guide to perform the the HDP-2.1 to HDP-2.3.4 upgrade.

 These instructions cover the upgrade between two minor releases, such as HDP-2.1 to HDP-2.3.
-If you need to upgrade between two maintenance releases such as HDP-2.1.2 to 2.1.7, follow the upgrade instructions in the HDP Release Notes.
+Component information has been updated for HDP-2.3.4 where appropriate.
+If you need to upgrade between two maintenance releases such as HDP-2.1.x to 2.1.7, follow the upgrade instructions in the HDP Release Notes.

 Starting with HDP-2.2, HDP supports side-by-side installation of HDP 2.2 and subsequent releases, which lets you perform rolling upgrades on your cluster and improve execution times for in-place upgrade.
 To support side-by-side installation, the HDP package version naming convention for both RPMs and Debs has changed to include the HDP product version.
-For example, hadoop-hdfs in HDP-2.2.4 is now hadoop_2.2.4.0.hdfs.
+For example, hadoop-hdfs in HDP-2.2.4 is now hadoop\2.2.4.0.hdfs.
 HDP-2.2 marked the first release where HDP rpms, debs, and directories contained versions in the names to permit side-by-side installations of later HDP releases.
 To select from the releases you have installed side-by-side, Hortonworks provides hdp-select, a command that lets you select the active version of HDP from the versions you have installed.

-However, because HDP-2.1 did not support side-by-side installation, you will upgrade to HDP-2.3.2 in a way very similar to previous minor-version upgrades.
-Subsequent upgrades after 2.3.2 will be easier, and if you choose to add Ambari to your cluster, you will be able to use the Rolling Upgrade feature.
+However, because HDP-2.1 did not support side-by-side installation, you will upgrade to HDP-2.3.4 in a way very similar to previous minor-version upgrades.
+Subsequent upgrades after 2.3.4 will be easier, and if you choose to add Ambari to your cluster, you will be able to use the Rolling Upgrade feature.

-You cannot perform a side-by-side rolling upgrade from HDP 2.1 to HDP-2.3.2; only upgrade in place is supported.
+You cannot perform a side-by-side rolling upgrade from HDP 2.1 to HDP-2.3.4; only upgrade in place is supported.
 Side-by-side and rolling upgrade support starts with releases HDP 2.2 and above.

-This document provides instructions on how to manually upgrade to HDP-2.3.2 from the HDP 2.1 release.
+This document provides instructions on how to manually upgrade to HDP-2.3.4 from the HDP 2.1 release.
 It assumes the existing HDP 2.1 was also installed manually.

-The HDP packages for a complete installation of HDP-2.3.2 will take about 2.5 GB of disk space.
+The HDP packages for a complete installation of HDP-2.3.4 will take about 2.5 GB of disk space.